bernard357/devops-bootcamp-2019/lab-6-event-driven-operations.md

 3) Go to the CloudWatch console for data visualization.
 Select 'Metrics' from the left menu.
 In the bottom half of the screen, click on the tab 'All metrics'.

   Then from the 'Custom namespaces', select 'EventCount', then 'Metrics with no dimensions'.
   Check the box near `clicks`.

   Then click on the word 'All' just below the 'All metrics' tab.
 Select 'EventAnomaly', then 'Metrics with no dimensions'.
 Check the box near `clicks`.

   At this stage the top half of the console should display two metrics.
 Click on the tab 'Graphed metrics (2)'.
 Move the vertical axis for anomalies to the right of the graph by clicking on the right arrow in the row 'EventAnomaly'.
 Change graph sampling from 5 minutes to 10 seconds.

   Skip the rest of instructions on alarms for this chapter, and move directly to the next chapter.

 4) Launch the deployment of a new CloudWatch stack in the same region.
 After that, visit the CloudWatch console again, click on 'Dashboards' in the left menu, and select the new dashboard.
+Congratulations!